stengard/Knowit-Wild-West/README.md

 1. If you're using a HoloLense.
 Skip this step.
 Otherwise, install the Emulator.
 2. install Unity HoloLense Technical Preview.

 Open the project in Unity.
-You can use unitys Game mode or export to Visual Studio and build to the HoloLense or HoloLense Emulator.
+You can use unity's Game mode or export to Visual Studio and build to the HoloLense or HoloLense Emulator.

 #### Export the project from Unity to Visual Studio